 - Leave using the nearest exit or an alternate if the nearest exit is not accessible.

 - Take personal belongings (keys, purse, wallet, phone, etc.), but do not delay your exit in doing so.

 - Once outside, go to the designated assembly area.
-Designated evacuation sites for general University buildings and classrooms are online.
-To view designated evacuation sites for residence halls, go here.
+Designated evacuation sites for general University buildings and classrooms and evacuation sites for residence halls are available online.

 - Follow the directions of the police and fire responders.